Weston Adams (diplomat): Film work

 Adams is an owner of Solar Filmworks as a film producer.
 He produced and wrote the feature film, The Last Confederate: The Story of Robert Adams (2007) with his son Julian Adams.
 The film is a North-South love story about Confederate Captain Robert Adams II, his great grandfather, and his great grandmother, Eveline McCord (Adams) of Philadelphia (the great grandniece of Betsy Ross).

 The Last Confederate: The Story of Robert Adams also stars Amy Redford, Mickey Rooney, Tippi Hedren, Edwin McCain, and Bob Dorian.

 It was released in 2007 by ThinkFilm, and won 10 awards on the film festival circuit.

-Honors
+Honours

 In 2006 Adams was made Knight of Grace in The Venerable Order of Saint John by Queen Elizabeth II.

 In 2007 The University of South Carolina awarded Adams with an honorary doctoral degree.

 Adams was granted the Order of the Palmetto by the Governor of South Carolina in 1974.

 Adams was made Knight Grand Cross of the Imperial Order of The Holy Trinity (Imperial Ethiopia), and was made Knight Grand Cross of The Imperial Order of Emperor Menelik II (Order of Menelik II, Imperial Ethiopia), by Prince Ermias Sahle Selassie, grandson of Emperor Haile Selassie of Ethiopia.

-Adams is a direct descendant of Betsy Ross's sister and is a scholar on Betsy Ross.
+Adams is a direct descendant of Betsy Ross's sister and is a scholar of Betsy Ross.